Sanchez José

-Sanchez José Vale Costa (born 28 September 1995), simply known as Sanchez, is a Brazilian professional footballer who plays as a left-back for Volta Redonda FC, on loan from Santa Cruz de Natal.
+Sanchez José Vale Costa (born 28 September 1995), simply known as Sanchez, is a Brazilian professional footballer who plays as a left-back for Ceará.

 Career

 A left-back revealed by Ceará, Sanchez played for several Brazilian football clubs, until in 2019 he arrived at Arouca.
 He also had a notable spell at Vitória in 2022 and Volta Redonda in 2024, where he was part of the squad responsible for the Série C title.
 In December 2024, Sanchez had his loan contract renewed until the end of 2025.